Mohamed Salah: 2024–2025: Record-breaking Premier League campaign

 On 21 January 2025, Salah scored his 50th goal for Liverpool in European competitions in a 2–1 victory over Lille at Anfield.
 The following two league matchdays saw him score against Ipswich Town in a 4–1 home win, then a brace in a 2–0 away victory at Bournemouth, increasing his tally to 178 in the Premier League, moving up to sixth in the Premier League top goalscorers list, overtaking Thierry Henry and Frank Lampard.
 He also became only the fifth player in Premier League history to score at least 20 goals in a season for the fifth time.
 On 12 February, in the last Merseyside derby at Goodison Park, Salah became the fourth player to record 100 goal involvements in as many Premier League matches, after Alan Shearer, Thierry Henry and Robin van Persie.
 On 19 February, he registered a goal and an assist in a 2–2 away draw with Aston Villa, becoming the first player to score 15 away league goals in a single season, and just the fifth player in Premier League history to register at least 15 goals and 15 assists in a single season.
-Four days later, a goal and an assist in a 2–0 victory over Manchester City at the Etihad Stadium saw him set five more Premier League, club and European records including becoming the first player to score and assist in 11 Premier League matches, the most by a player in a single season in one of Europe's Big Five leagues since Lionel Messi did so with 11 for Barcelona in 2014–15.
+Four days later, a goal and an assist in a 2–0 victory over Manchester City at the Etihad Stadium saw him set five more Premier League, club and European records including becoming the first player to score and assist in eleven Premier League matches, the most by a player in a single season in one of Europe's Big Five leagues since Lionel Messi did so with eleven for Barcelona in the 2014–15 season.
 On 8 March, he became the third-highest goalscorer in Liverpool history with two goals in a 3–1 home win over Southampton in the Premier League.

-On 11 April, Salah signed a two-year contract extension after months of speculation over his future at the club due to his contract being set to end at the end of the season and interest from other clubs, namely from the Saudi Pro League.
+On 11 April, Salah signed a two-year contract extension after months of speculation over his future at the club, due to his contract being set to end at the end of the season and interest from other clubs, namely from the Saudi Pro League.
 Two days later, Salah recorded his 18th league assist of the season, setting up Luis Díaz's goal against West Ham United.
 This was his 45th goal involvement of the season, setting a record in a 38-game Premier League campaign.
 On 27 April, the day Liverpool secured their second Premier League title after a 5–1 victory over Tottenham Hotspur at Anfield, Salah netted the fourth goal to become the highest foreign goalscorer in Premier League history, surpassing Sergio Agüero, while moving up to fifth in the league's all-time top scorers list.

-Salah (left) with his teammates during Liverpool's Premier League title-winning parade on 26 May 2025 after winning the record-equalling 20th league title.
+Salah (left) with his teammates during Liverpool's Premier League title-winning parade on 26 May 2025 celebrating the club's record-equalling 20th league title.